 - providing effective management for staff and volunteers through supervision, support and training

-1. Ensure that all staff have a copy of this policy and that they sign a declaration of having read policy.
+1. Ensure that all staff have a copy of this policy and that they sign a declaration of having read the policy.

 - recruiting staff and volunteers safely, ensuring all necessary checks are made